 There are so many different government programs to help you with the financial side of looking after a disabled child.
 You can claim $6,000 a year for the first 2 years of your child’s life if they need specialist equipment or care.
 If you’re taking on the role of carer yourself, you may be eligible for a carer payment from the government.
 Alternatively, you can claim money to pay another carer if you’re going to be returning to work at some point.
 You should also qualify for help with your medical insurance to make sure that everything that your child might need is covered.
-It’s important that you look into all of these different assistance programs and claim whatever you’re entitled to.
+It’s important that you look into all of these different assistance programs such as support coordination services and claim whatever you’re entitled to..
 It’ll make the process so much easier for you.

 When your child has a disability, the natural instinct is to protect them and do everything for them, but that isn’t always the best way to care for them.
 If they’re going to live a full life, it’s important that you encourage independence in your child.
 In some cases, this might not be possible because their disability won’t allow it and they need constant care.
 But if your child is able to do things on their own safely, you should try to encourage it as much as possible.
 This is especially important as your child gets older.
 There are a lot of benefits of independent living for people with disabilities so it’s something that you should definitely look into.
 Just because your child has a disability and they need a bit of extra help with some things, that doesn’t mean that they can’t move out and live on their own.
 If you’re not allowing them their independence, you’re allowing the disability to affect their quality of life in a way that it doesn’t have to.